caeblue/caeblue/README.md

-# Hi there 👋
+# Hi there 👋 Call me Cae
-She/They
 Currently a Senior Computer Science Student at University of South Carolina

 # Areas of Interest